Finding Graziani:

 Background.
 This is the story of a quest to explore the Italian branch of Emilito's otherwise 100% Spanish heritage.
 As of 2008 the the search has unearthed ancestors as far back as Giambattista [no surname, but an ancestor of Emilito's GRAZIANI], born almost certainly before Columbus's 1492 voyage.
 Prior to the children of Gratiano (great-great-great grandson of Giambattista, born in 1638), there were no surnames in this branch; Emilito found the first reference to a surname (GRATIANI) in 1677, and in the early 18th century the spelling was changed to GRAZIANI.
 At this point, Emilito has found 990 descendants of Giambattista (but he reckons this is probably less than 1% of the actual number).
 As far as he can determine, all 10 recorded generations of ancestors of Romano & Flavio GRAZIANI -- the brothers who emigrated to Spain -- were born and baptized either in the parish of Pescaglia or neighboring parishes, then in the dukedom (now province) of Lucca.

-Latest Updates.
+Recent Updates.
 In 2005 Emilito traveled to Lucca for 10 days; 2 full days, with the help of student Andrea Luciani, were spent at the Rectory in Piazzanello (parish of Pescaglia).
 It was there that he found ancestors back to the 15th century.
 In addition, even prior to this data being posted on the web in July of 2006 (see: ancestors of Emil Signes and 11 generations of Graziani starting with Giambattista), Emilito found a set of 9th cousins living in St. Louis.
 The common ancestors were Mazzeo MAZZEI and Fiora BARTELLONI, born in Pescaglia in the mid-17th century.
 He is also in contact with another BARTELLONI descendant in England, possibly a relative as well.

 Note: Emilito has chosen to write the following article in the first person.